 Place the saucepan over low heat and continue cooking, stirring or whisking constantly, until the mixture is quite hot.
 Do not let the mixture boil.
 If you have an instant-read thermometer, look for a temperature of about 180 F. (The minimum safe temperature for egg dishes is 160 F.) The mixture will be slightly thickened and hot.

 Place a fine-mesh sieve over a bowl.
 Pour the mixture through the sieve into the bowl.
 Cover the bowl and refrigerate the mixture for 3 to 4 hours, or until it is thoroughly chilled.

 Freeze the custard in an ice cream machine (follow the manufacturer's directions for your specific brand) until frozen but still soft.
 With motor running, add the chopped walnuts and maple flakes, if using.
 Continue churning until the ice cream is frozen.
 Transfer the ice cream to a container.
 Cover the container tightly and freeze until solid.

 Serve topped with additional maple flakes and/or chopped walnuts.

-For best results, use a sharp chef's knife to chop the walnuts.
-If you'd like an added depth of flavor, you can toast the walnuts first.
+- For best results, use a sharp chef's knife to chop the walnuts.
+To produce added depth of flavor, toast the walnuts.
 To toast the chopped walnuts, spread them out in a dry frying pan over medium heat.
 Cook, stirring and turning constantly, until the nuts are lightly browned and aromatic.
 Remove immediately to a plate to cool.

-Maple flakes are somewhat a specialty item, but you can find them at both Whole Foods and Amazon.
-Whole Foods sells small jars of maple flakes, and Amazon has organic maple flakes (which are much less expensive) in 1-pound bags.
-They're great on cereal, and can also be used in maple shortbread cookies.
+- Maple flakes are a specialty item, but you can find them at both Whole Foods and Amazon.
+Whole Foods sells small jars of maple flakes, and Amazon.com has organic maple flakes (which are much less expensive) in 1-pound bags.
+They're great on cereal, and can also be used in these maple shortbread cookies.